How To Go To Cambodia From Bangkok Via Aranyaprathet

-This year (2016), with the entry of an online bus ticket agency, things could have improved in the system that involves the boarding and off-loading of bus passengers from Bangkok to Phnom Penh through the Thailand-Cambodia border at the Aranyaprathet-Poipet border-gates.
-We encouraged you to check out the Cambo Ticket online and see how the system works better this time.
-Click on their link below.
+Starting Year 2016, with the entry of an online bus ticket agency, things could have improved in the system that involves the boarding and off-loading of bus passengers from Bangkok to Phnom Penh through the Thailand-Cambodia border at the Aranyaprathet-Poipet border-gates.
+We encouraged you to check out the online bus ticket booking service and see how the system works better this time.
+Click on the link below.

 There is about 254 kilometers (158 miles) between Bangkok and the Thailand-Cambodia border at Aranyaprathet.
 The van will creep in several traffic jams that it will meet in the city of Bangkok.
 As soon as it is outside the city proper and in the highway the van will travel at the speed of at least 100 kilometers per hour (62 miles per hour) on long stretches.